Employer & client resources

 - We ask all mentors to fill out this short form verifying their media experience and willingness to provide mentorship and evaluations.

-Once the organization agreement and site assessment form have been returned, the university will be able to approve your site for internships.
-Should you wish to host an intern again in the future, these agreements will remain current for three years from the date of signing.
+Once the steps to become a community partner have been completed, the university will be able to approve your site for internships.
+Should you wish to host an intern again in the future, these agreements will remain current for five years from the date of signing.

 In addition to providing internships, we also encourage organizations who wish to arrange for contract work for students to contact us.
 Faculty are available to supervise students who are interested in working as contractors for clients or as freelancers for media organizations.
-If you are looking for multimedia (video, audio or writing) work, please contact Nico Colombant, Reynolds Media Lab director.
-For other types of client or freelance work, please contact the associate dean, Donica Mensing.
+If you are looking for multimedia (video, audio or writing) work, please email Claudia Cruz.
+For design work, please contact Amber Walsh.
+For other types of client or freelance work, please contact the Associate Dean Gi Yun.